vatro/svelte-accmod/README.md

 ## Getting Started

+#### Fresh start using svelte-accmod as dev dependency

-For a quick start it's best to use the [svelte-accmod-app](https://github.com/vatro/svelte-accmod-app) template which is a modified version of the [official svelte starter template](https://github.com/sveltejs/template) using [svelte-accmod](https://github.com/vatro/svelte-accmod) instead of [svelte](https://github.com/sveltejs/svelte).
+For a fresh Svelte project having svelte-accmod as dev dependency instead of original [Svelte](https://github.com/sveltejs/svelte) it's best to use the [svelte-accmod-app](https://github.com/vatro/svelte-accmod-app) template which is a modified version of the [official svelte starter template](https://github.com/sveltejs/template).
 The installation process is basically the same.
 All standard deployment workflows described on the [original repo](https://github.com/sveltejs/template) should also be the same (! *not tested yet* !).

 Using [degit](https://github.com/Rich-Harris/degit):